michael-lowe-nz/daily/README.md

 Making sure to run tests before commiting and pushing Maybe git pre-commit hook to fix this e.g. https://www.npmjs.com/package/pre-commit Redux with vanilla js to do the adding calculator

+**11.8.17**
+Going ember app from scratch, couldn't make work with base-components